jake-landersweb/jake_code/swift/swipeable_menu_cell/README.md

-# Custom ForEach swipes in SWiftUI
+# Custom ForEach swipes in SwiftUI

 The built in lists are great, and allow for a wide range of useful built in features that have already been [explored](http://www.jakelanders.com/swiftui/swiftui-lists/) on this website.